Kong/kubernetes-ingress-controller/CONTRIBUTING.md

 ## Building

 Build is performed via Makefile.
-Depending on your requirements you can build a raw server binary, a local container image, or push an image to a remote repository.
+Depending on your requirements you can build a raw server binary or a local container image.

 ### Build a raw server binary